Legend-of-Dragoon-Modding/sc-dragoon-modifier/mods/dramod-readme.txt

 Ultimate Boss
 From Chapter 4 you can go back to The Forbidden Land to fight tougher versions of bosses.
+Each zone rewards you a certain amount of gold.
 You must be in the correct map per zone and each zone has a reommended level.
-You can gain lots of Gold from these bosses starting from Zone 3.
-Each boss is detailed below.
-The equips are for Hard and Hell mode only.
+The equips are for Hard and Hell modes only.

+If you are overleveled by a certain amount for the zone you will have a HP, and Damage Reduction.
+Monsters will also deal more damage.

-Zone 1 - Level 30
+Zone 1 - Level 30 - 1000 Gold
+(The first two maps)
 ===========================================================================================================================================================
 1. Commander - 64,000 HP
 Drops Sabre, a +70 AT weapon for Rose.